pulsely/uptimechecker/README.md

 # Uptime Checker by Pulsely

-Uptime Checker is a Django powered app, which checks your websites for any downtime, as well as SSL expiration dates.
+Uptime Checker is a Django powered app developed by [Pulsely](https://www.pulsely.com/).
+Uptime Checker monitors your websites for any downtime, as well as SSL expiration dates.

 Any down times can be notified by:
 - E-mail